Taylor Harwood-Bellis: Manchester City

-2018–2020
+2018–2021

 From Stockport, Harwood-Bellis started playing with Manchester City from the age of six.
 He came through the same Stockport Metro Junior League that produced City team-mate Phil Foden.
 Harwood-Bellis formed a centre-back partnership with Eric Garcia as part of the City youth side that made it to the FA Youth Cup final in 2019.

 On 24 September 2019, Harwood-Bellis made his professional debut when he was named in the starting line up for Manchester City's EFL Cup tie away against Preston North End.
 He made his second appearance for City and his debut in European competitions with his 82nd-minute introduction during a 4–1 victory over Dinamo Zagreb in the Champions League group stage on 11 December 2019.

-On 4 January 2020, Harwood-Bellis scored his first goal for Manchester City in a 4–1 win against Port Vale in the FA Cup.
+Harwood-Bellis scored his first goal for Manchester City on 4 January 2020 in a 4–1 win against Port Vale in the FA Cup.
 On 7 December 2020, Harwood-Bellis signed a four-year contract extension, keeping him at the club until 2024.

-Blackburn Rovers and Anderlecht loans
+2021–2023: Loan moves to Blackburn Rovers, Anderlecht, Stoke City and Burnley

 On 1 February 2021, Harwood-Bellis joined Championship side Blackburn Rovers on loan for the remainder of the 2020–21 season.
 Five days later, he made his debut for Blackburn as a substitute for Ryan Nyambe in a 1–0 away league defeat by Queens Park Rangers.

-On 27 June, Harwood-Bellis joined Belgian First Division A side Anderlecht on a season-long loan deal.
+Harwood-Bellis joined Belgian First Division A side Anderlecht on 27 June 2021 on a season-long loan deal.

-Stoke City (loan)

 On 11 January 2022, Harwood-Bellis joined Championship side Stoke City on loan until the end of the 2021–22 season.
 Harwood-Bellis was a regular in the side for the remainder of the season, playing 24 times as Stoke finished in 14th position.

-Burnley (loan)

-On 1 July 2022, Harwood-Bellis joined Championship side Burnley on loan for the 2022–23 season.
-He scored his first goal for the club on 13 September in a 1–1 draw against Preston North End.
-On 31 May 2023, he returned to his parent club, Manchester City, upon expiration of his loan.
+Harwood-Bellis joined Championship side Burnley on 1 July 2022 on loan for the 2022–23 season.
+On 13 September, he scored his first goal for the club in a 1–1 draw against Preston North End.